 Emotion classification performance

-The mean proportion of correct responses was submitted to an ANOVA with Emotion (Happiness, Pleasure, Fear, and Sadness) and Morph Type (Full, F0, and Timbre) as repeated measures factors and Group (professionals, amateurs, and non-musicians) as a between subject -actor (see Table 4).
+The mean proportion of correct responses was submitted to an ANOVA with Emotion (Happiness, Pleasure, Fear, and Sadness) and Morph Type (Full, F0, and Timbre) as repeated measures factors and Group (professionals, amateurs, and non-musicians) as a between subject factor (see Table 4).

 The results revealed the main effects of Emotion and Morph Type, which were qualified by interaction.
-Crucially, however, we found no main effect involving Group and only a trend for an interaction with Morph Type.
+Crucially, however, we found no main effect involving Group, and only a trend for an interaction with Morph Type.

 Table 4